 It’s one of those songs, isn’t it?
 A timeless classic which can still, to this day, send a shiver down the spine.
 The single won the Grammy Award for Record of the Year and Song of the Year in 1971.

-Paul Simon wrote the song while his partner Art Garfunkel was filming in Europe for the black comedy Catch-22 that starred Alan Arkin.
+Paul Simon wrote “Bridge Over Troubled Water” while his partner Art Garfunkel was filming in Europe for the black comedy Catch-22 that starred Alan Arkin.
 The duo were coming to the end of their relatively short career, tensions were high, and by the time their fifth and final studio album was in the charts, Simon and Garfunkel were no longer.

 When Simon first presented the song to Garfunkel it had just two verses and the singer suggested Simon pen another verse, which he did.
 The final verse was written about Simon’s then-wife Peggy Harper, who had noticed her first grey hairs, inspiring the line, “Sail on, silver girl.”
 The first two verses had been recorded in New York and the final new verse was laid down in a studio in Los Angles.